kwarunek/i3-output-selector/README.rst

 Installation
 ============

-You can use pip (python3 and python2 compatible):
+Use pip (python3 and python2 compatible):

 ::